-Moreover, the bill specifies that when a voter dies or is disqualified, their registration must be voided, and the county election officer is responsible for removing their name from the registration books.
-It details the circumstances under which a voter's name must be removed, including the appearance of an obituary, a written request, a court order, or if the voter is listed as deceased by the secretary of health and environment.
-The qualifications for election judges and clerks are also modified, requiring them to be U.S. citizens and residents of Kansas, with provisions allowing individuals as young as 16 to serve with a school official's recommendation.
-The bill further establishes a trained pool for appointing judges and clerks to ensure adequate staffing at voting places and repeals certain sections of existing law, taking effect upon publication in the statute book.
+Moreover, the bill specifies that when a voter dies or is disqualified, their registration will be voided, and the county election officer is responsible for removing their name from the registration books.
+It details the circumstances under which a voter's name can be removed, including the appearance of an obituary, a written request, a court order, or listings from health authorities or the Social Security Administration.
+The qualifications for election judges and clerks are also modified, requiring them to be U.S. citizens residing in Kansas, with provisions allowing individuals as young as 16 to serve with proper recommendations.
+The bill establishes a pool of trained judges and clerks for various voting locations and repeals certain sections of existing law, taking effect upon publication in the statute book.

 As Amended by Senate Committee: 25-2316c